xytis/GURPS/Characters/Raagna/IV_story/Achiles_transformation.md

 -"In general -- yes.
 If your arm is not brutally severed, shattered or evaporated.
-For example...", - Bob proceeds to talk as he quickly and seemingly effortlessly rips your arm out of the shoulder, - "you may simply plug it in...", - you are given your arm to your remaining arm, - "since I did not break anything.
+For example...", - Bob proceeds to talk as he quickly and seemingly effortlessly rips your arm out of the shoulder, - "you may simply plug it in...", - you are given your arm to your remaining hand, - "since I did not break anything.
 Yet if I were to cut the bones in half, you could simply bolster them back with any materials, but you would feel less control over the limb below the fracture.
 Or in complete lack of craftiness, you would not have